Last updated June 2017

 Academic dishonesty is normally punishable by suspension from the Institute.
-However, the penalty may be modified when, in the opinion of the dean of enrollment, advising and student services and the Conduct Judicial Board, conclusive reasons warrant such action.
+However, the penalty may be modified when, in the opinion of the dean of the relevant program and the Conduct Judicial Board, conclusive reasons warrant such action.

 Should the accused be found not guilty, all records of the proceeding will be destroyed.